carla-simulator/carla/Docs/benchmark_start.md

-Keep in mind that to run the command above, you need a CARLA simulator server running, at localhost and on port 2000.
+Keep in mind that to run the command above, you need a CARLA simulator running at localhost and on port 2000.

 We already provide the same benchmark used in the CoRL